Wind power, public safety building top issues at Ocean City Council debate

-OCEAN CITY — For some questions put to the six candidates for three at-large seats on the Ocean City Council on Monday, there was complete agreement.
+OCEAN CITY — For some questions put to the six candidates for three at-large seats on City Council on Monday, there was complete agreement.

 Similarly, while other towns plan to welcome cannabis sales, and the revenue they are expected to bring, legal weed will not be any more welcome in the barrier island resort town than alcohol was when 1933 saw prohibition repealed, at least as far as all six candidates are concerned.